Inflammatory Bowel Disease

 - Biopsy and pathology review for pre-cancer and cancer screening

-At Yale New Haven Health, our unique approach to treating IBD includes a multidisciplinary team of specially trained IBD experts who meet weekly to develop the most comprehensive treatment plan for each patient.
+At Yale New Haven Health, our unique approach to treating Crohn’s disease, ulcerative colitis and other bowel diseases include a multidisciplinary team of specially trained IBD experts who meet weekly to develop the most comprehensive treatment plan for each patient.

 Treatment for IBD usually begins with medications; however, surgery may be a primary therapy for certain symptoms of IBD.
 Surgery is often used in addition to or to supplement medical treatment.
 Our goal is to restore our patients’ quality of life, using bowel-conserving and minimally invasive surgeries where appropriate.